nus-cs2113-AY2223S1/tp/docs/DeveloperGuide.md

 ## Appendix A: Product scope

+YAMOM is meant to be for personal use.
+As of now we aim to support single users running the application locally on their personal devices.

 ## Appendix B: User Stories

 | Version | As a ... | I want to ...                                      | So that I can ...                               |